 Cash and cash equivalents is composed of cash on hand, demand deposit and bank money market accounts.
-The District reports its investments at fair value.
+The District's investments in qualifying external investment pools are measured at amortized cost.
+The District has no investments measured at fair value at June 30, 2024.